AdwoaNhyira/lab-1/README.md

 ## Contents

 This repository contains a single file, a script for gathering the basic configuration of the user from bash.
 My name is Adwoa Nhyira Attafuah-Wadee.
+Link to published website- https://www.github.com/AdwoaNhyira/lab-1

 ## Using the file